top of page

 Refund Policy for Title IV Recipients

-For each term, ICO calculates the percent earned as the number of days of the term completed divided by the total number of days in the term.
+For each term, ICO calculates the percentage earned as the number of days of the term completed divided by the total number of days in the term.
 Breaks of five or more consecutive calendar days are excluded from the calculation.
 This refund calculation applies when a student withdraws or ceases attendance before completing 60% of the term.

 Particular break periods that occur throughout the year are: